DemocracyApps/CNP/src/Inputs/readme.md

-# Story Input, Collectors and the Collector Cycle
+# Story Input, Composers and the Composer Cycle

-All story input is done via a Collector whose behavior is defined by a Collector Specification.
-In the simplest case the collector just provides a map between inputs (e.g., data in columns of a spreadsheet) and outputs (a set of denizens and the relations between them).
+All story input is done via a Composer whose behavior is defined by a Composer Specification.
+In the simplest case the composer just provides a map between inputs (e.g., data in columns of a spreadsheet) and outputs (a set of denizens and the relations between them).
 In a more complex case, the specification tells the system how to create an interactive storytelling experience for the user.

-## Collector Specification
+## Composer Specification

-A collector specification is a JSON file that contains one or more of the following sections: elements, relations and input.
+A composer specification is a JSON file that contains one or more of the following sections: elements, relations and input.
 A single specification may contain all 3 or it may contain a subset.
 Specifications can be combined by setting a 'baseSpecification' variable to the ID of another specification that should be merged in.
 Multiple definitions of sections are allowed, but those loaded later supersede previous ones.
 In order to be valid for actually driving creation of a story, a final merged specification must contain all 3 sections.

 ### Element and Relations